bonjourusman/multilingual-sentiment-detection/README.md

 # multilingual-sentiment-analysis

-A comparative analysis of multilingual sentiment analysis using LLMs while measuring the effect of fine-tuning on performance.
+Finetuning an LLM for multilingual sentiment analysis.